 - Once the chicken has started to fall off the bone, turn off the heat and let the dish stand.

 - Cool and puree this mixture in a blender.
 If you want a really fine gravy, pass the puree through a strainer.
-I like a little bit of texture to my gravy so leave it as it is.
+I like a little bit of texture to my curry so leave it as it is.

 - Heat 1 tsp oil + butter in a wok and add all the puree